techfixpros/PDDuino/README.md

 If you run into any issues, please let me know!

 ## To-Do
+* Document the various Arduino IDE setup and config quirks needed for each board.
 * (Done!)
 Move from SD.h to SDfat library for SD card access
 * (Done!)
 Sub-directory support
 * A protocol expansion allowing access to files greater than 64KB in size